nick11roberts/uncertainscript-interpreter/README.md

 # uncertaintyscript-interpreter
-Interpreter for uncertaintyscript, a quantum scripting language.
+Interpreter for UncertaintyScript, a quantum scripting language developed by a caffeinated UCSD undergrad at a CalTech hackathon.

 ## What is this?
 * Interpreter for a quantum information programming language